 All students must take an English course each semester.
-Students in Class IV must take English 1 and 2, students in Class III, English 3 and 4 and the Writing Workshop, and students in Class II, English 5 and 6.
+Students in Class IV must take English 10 and 11, students in Class III, English 20 and 21 and the Writing Workshop, and students in Class II, English 30 and 31.
 Students in Class I must select one course offered by the English Department each semester.

 All students must take math through the level of Math 32 (Pre-calculus: Trigonometry) and they are expected to continue the study of mathematics through their Class I year.
 Students entering Middlesex during their Class II year may be waived from completing Math 32, but must study math during each semester at Middlesex.